ArpitShukla3/registers/README.md

 # RaftLabs Media Management Application

 This is a Node.js server application built with TypeScript, Express, and MongoDB.
-It provides functionality for user authentication and media management.
+It provides functionality for user authentication and media management, with support for GraphQL API.

 ## Features